Preston, Victoria: 19th century

-After the Goldrush
+Post-Gold Rush

 1854 saw the establishment of the area's first primary schools, an Anglican and a Wesleyan school.
 The first state school opened in 1866 to the east of the junction settlement, but was later joined by another, the Tyler Street School, which had opened in 1875, north-east of Wood's store.
 The two denominational schools closed shortly before the Tyler Street School had opened.

 During its formative years, Preston was heavily reliant on an abundance of fertile land for farming, dairying and market gardens.
 Areas that were not productive however, yielded clay for pottery and bricks.
 The 1860s saw the development of Preston's industrial capacity, with a bacon-curing factory opening in 1862, followed by a tannery in 1865.
 These original establishments would be followed by several larger factories, including Huttons Hams and Bacons and Zwar's Parkside Tannery.

 By the 1860s, the area had a population of around 200, and five hotels, three of which survive: The Preston Hotel (1856), The Junction (1861), and the Rose Shamrock (1854) in nearby Reservoir.

 A railway line reached Preston in 1889, with the Collingwood to Whittlesea line passing through.
 The new line provided stations at Bell Street, Regent Street, Reservoir and centrally in Preston.

 Throughout the 1880s, Preston with its abundance of land and newly built rail stations was marketed as a residential area, capable of supporting 20,000 inhabitants.
 Between 1887 and 1891, Preston's population nearly doubled from 2,000 to 3,600.
 The majority of residential development took place within the corridor contained by Plenty Road and High Street, however there was also limited development in the west of the town, along Gilbert Road.
 These areas would remain areas of growth well into the 20th Century.